This article was originally written in June 2018, but I updated it in January 2019 to ensure it remained relevant.

 I wrote this introductory piece on Shopware and I must say I am very impressed with it overall.

 SAP Hybris is again a very robust eCommerce platform arguably only suited to really big, complex businesses.
-Hybris is again proven in the enterprise space in both B2B and B2C and it would generally come with a lot of customisation (often being referred to as more of a framework than a platform).
-Highly scalable but again, generally not a low cost solution.
+SAP CX / Hybris is again proven in the enterprise space in both B2B and B2C and it would generally come with a lot of customisation (often being referred to as more of a framework than a platform).
+Highly scalable but again, generally not a low-cost solution.

-My experience of SAP Hybris is limited to a couple of migrations to Magento from the platform, where Magento was a more suitable option due to being lower cost and offering more agility, however I know for bigger stores it can be very strong (I’ve also spoken to lots of businesses who are very happy with it).
+My experience of Hybris / SAP CX Commerce Cloud is limited to a couple of migrations to Magento from the platform, where Magento was a more suitable option due to being lower cost and offering more agility, however, I know for bigger stores it can be very strong (I’ve also spoken to lots of businesses who are very happy with it).

 Bespoke eCommerce platform